techidaily/site-visual-screen-recording/source/_posts/updated-in-2024-capture-android-the-ultimate-recorder-at-no-cost.md

 ![az screen recorder](https://images.wondershare.com/filmora/article-images/az-screen-recorder.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qmQjRcnaq9g?si=jadcGtXemUAlKOTa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 AZ Screen Recorder is a lightweight screen recorder for Android cell phones.
 It is an allowed to-utilize application, that accompanies the element of recording on-screen sound and spilling in great.
 You can utilize the screen recorder to record and excellent screen recordings.
 This application can get to the front camera to record your look with the versatile screen.
 You can accentuate, draw an image or imprint something with any picked shading straightforwardly on your screen.
 The best part is there isn't any recording time limit.
 What's more, you don't have to attach your gadget to utilize this application.
 The application is allowed to utilize however it upholds advertisements.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Zgwn5kVI5V4?si=1j6j4OuSSndFieXU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 2\.
 Google Play Games